TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 The **Pizza Category Slicer** plays a pivotal role in identifying underperforming categories and items within those categories, enabling a more granular analysis of sales trends.

 #### **Purpose**
-- To filter the chart by specific categories (e.g., Veggie, Classic, Supreme) and pinpoint which pizzas are underperforming.
+- To filter the chart by specific categories (Veggie, Classic, Supreme) and pinpoint which pizzas are underperforming.
 - To distinguish between category-wide underperformance versus individual product issues.

 #### **Benefits**